enanomapper/nano-lazar-paper/nano-lazar.md

 Each prediction is accompanied with a list of neighbors and their similarities, which are clearly displayed in the graphical user interface for the inspection by a toxicological expert.
 Apart from indicating the applicability domain, the neighbor list clearly shows the rationale for the prediction, and allows the expert to reject predictions e.g. when neighbors act via different mechanisms.

-The accuracy of local model predictions is indicated by the 95\% prediction interval, which is derived from the internal `caret` validation (<https://github.com/opentox/lazar/blob/nano-lazar-paper.revision/lib/caret.rb#L55-L77>).
+The accuracy of local model predictions is indicated by the 95\% prediction interval, which is derived from internal `caret` validation (<https://github.com/opentox/lazar/blob/nano-lazar-paper.revision/lib/caret.rb#L55-L77>).
 Query substances close to the applicability domain (many neighbors with high similarity) will have a narrower prediction interval than substances with